Junjeeeee/Dynamic_2d_waterfall/README.md

 - press 'e' to select a rock that only move the water above it to the left side.

-- press '3', followed by 'r' to select a map that has toboggan features, but dont work, because it is made with normal rocks. (remember to delete the rock below the initial water source) this map, after a long time, will fill the cup, if you havce 10minutes to spare, you could test it by yourself, putting more fonts helps.
+- press '3', followed by 'r' to select a map that has toboggan features, but dont work, because it is made with normal rocks. (remember to delete the rock below the initial water source) this map, after a long time, will fill the cup, if you havce 10 minutes to spare, you could test it by yourself, putting more water sources helps.

 - press '4' followed by 'r' to select an interative map, if you want to have a challenge, try to fill the four recipients without letting water leak out.